Googleyness in the google interview process is a part of the famous practice among industries in Silicon Valley called "culture fit".

 Find out mentors who work in these companies and get your stories reviewed by them.💫

-Final tips from the mentors ✍️
+Final tips from Google mentors ✍️

 👉 Your movements matter